shawngraham/hist3907o/workbook/docs/introduction/crafting-digital-history.md

 Writing, crafting, coding: these are like a small river, flowing in one direction into the future.
 You get new ideas, new hunches: the river branches.
 There's a fork in its path.
 Sometimes new ideas, new hunches fold back into that original stream: they merge.

+Github is a way of mapping that stream, and a guide to revisiting the interesting parts of it.

 It's not the best metaphor, but it'll do.
 No doubt you've had that experience where, after working on an essay for days, you make a change that you regret.
 You wish you could go back to fix it, but ctrl+z only goes so far.
 You realize that everything you've done for the last week needs to be thrown out, and you start over.

 Well, with 'versioning control', you can travel back upriver, back to where things were good.
 There are two tools that we will use to make this happen: [git](https://git-scm.com/) and [github](http://github.com).
 You'll learn more about making those things work in Module 1.
 You'll see why you'd want to do that, and how to keep an open notebook of your work on Github, writing things in a plain-text format called ['markdown'](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).